Chart Color Schemes

 Population

-For areas not covered by this data and post-2032 estimates, AreaSearch utilises ABS Greater Capital Region growth rates by age cohort from projections released in 2023 using 2022 data.
-Future population trends indicate above median growth is projected for the area, with an expected increase of 2,172 persons to 2041 based on latest numbers, reflecting a total increase of 21.3% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends suggest an above median growth for national areas, with Cloverdale projected to increase by 2,172 persons to 2041, reflecting a total increase of 21.3% over the 17-year period.

 Frequently Asked Questions - Population